rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 export MCP4728_I2C_SCL=9
 export MCP4728_LDAC0=10
 export MCP4728_LDAC1=11
-cmake ..
-make
+code
 ```

 ## Using the CLI

 At the time this document was created the following serial port commands
 are supported and are displayed when you type `help`.
-As noted above, the
-CLI works better on a real serial port terminal; a "serial monitor" in
-an IDE may disappoint you.

 ```
  * help
         Print list of commands
- * multi-write
+ * dac-multi-write
-        Configure the DAC channel(s); use multi_write cmd with no args for usage
+        Configure the DAC channel(s); use dac-multi_write cmd with no args for usage
- * fast-write
+ * dac-fast-write
-        Write DAC code and PD value to all 4 channels; use fast_write cmd with no args for usage
+        Write DAC code and PD value to all 4 channels; use dac-fast_write cmd with no args for usage
- * read
+ * dac-read
-        Read and print DAC channel information; use read cmd with no args for usage
+        Read and print DAC channel information; use dac-read cmd with no args for usage
- * status
+ * dac-status
         Print the Ready/Busy status and the powered-on status
- * write-eeprom
+ * dac-write-eeprom
-        Configure DAC registers and program EEPROM to match; use write-eeprom with no args for usage
+        Configure DAC registers and program EEPROM to match; use dac-write-eeprom with no args for usage
- * save
+ * dac-save
         Save the current DAC configuration to EEPROM
- * set-gains
+ * dac-set-gains
-        Configure DAC gain registers for all 4 channels at once; use set-gains with no args for usage
+        Configure DAC gain registers for all 4 channels at once; use dac-set-gains with no args for usage
- * set-vrefs
+ * dac-set-vrefs
-        Configure DAC Vref registers for all 4 channels at once; use set-vrefs with no args for usage
+        Configure DAC Vref registers for all 4 channels at once; use dac-set-vrefs with no args for usage
- * set-pds
+ * dac-set-pds
-        Configure DAC PD registers for all 4 channels at once; use set-pds with no args for usage
+        Configure DAC PD registers for all 4 channels at once; use dac-set-pds with no args for usage
- * reset
+ * dac-reset
         Send General Call Reset to all I2C devices on the bus
- * wakeup
+ * dac-wakeup
         Send General Call Wakeup to all I2C devices on the bus.
 Sets PD to 0 all channels.
- * update
+ * dac-update
         Send General Call Software Update to all I2C devices on the bus.
 Updates all DAC outputs at the same time
- * select-dac
+ * dac-select
         Set the DAC chip to access
- * set-ldac
+ * dac-set-ldac
         Set the logic level for the LDAC signal
- * read-addr
+ * dac-read-addr
         Use LDAC and general call read address bits command to read the I2C address bits from the DAC
- * write-addr
+ * dac-write-addr
         Use LDAC and write address bits command to write new the I2C address bits to the DAC
 ```
 ## Changing the I2C address